tomirons/pw-web/readme.md

 ### Setup

-Download the latest zip and upload the files.
+Download the latest release and upload the files.

 First you need to rename `.env.example` to `.env`